 I get shocked inside and outside.
 I have had all new breaker box put in outside at the pole.
-I notice that the 30 amp plug is all taped up and my receptacles all say hot/neu reversed.
+I notice that the 30 amp plug is taped up, and my receptacles all say hot/neu reversed.

 Could that plug be wired in wrong?

-The problem you are experiencing is known as "Hot Skin" when you get shocked by touching metal on the inside and outside of your RV.
-Depending on the cause this condition can cause a dangerous life threatening electrical shock and should be fixed immediately.
+ANSWER: Hi Teresa, the problem you are experiencing is known as "Hot Skin" when you get shocked by touching metal on the inside and outside of your RV.
+Depending on the cause, this condition can cause a dangerous, life-threatening electrical shock and should be fixed immediately.

-These electrical shocks can be caused by a reversed polarity problem in the electric receptacle that your RV is plugged into, a polarity problem in the extension cord you are using to plug in your RV or to a shorted wire somewhere in your RV's electrical system.
-This problem can also be caused by an improper ground in the receptacle, extension cord or in the RV.
+A reversed polarity problem can cause these electrical shocks in the electric receptacle that your RV is plugged into, a polarity problem in the extension cord you are using to plug in your RV, or to a shorted wire somewhere in your RV's electrical system.
+An improper ground can also cause this problem in the receptacle, extension cord, or in the RV.
+Banner

 Based on your statement "my receptacles all say hot/neu reversed" I am going to assume that you have already tested your RV's outlets using a Polarity Tester and found out that you have reversed polarity which is the most common cause of "Hot Skin" in RV's.